project-f-t/my-first-repo/README.md

 # my-first-repo
-This is my awesome repo
+This is my awesome repo.
-Thank you for visiting.